Kaden-A-J/GIF_Cap/README.md

 A small Python script that captures a .gif of a selected area.

+Output is saved as capture.gif in the root folder.

-# How to Install:
+# How to run:
 Download project as .zip and extract.

-Run INSTALL_DEPS.bat as an Administrator and follow the instructions.
-After the initial install you can use RUN.bat to start the script.
+Execute RUN.bat

+- If dependencies fail the install can be retried by deleting .venv

+This opens a taskbar icon.
+Either click on it or press CRTL+SHIFT+PRINTSCREEN with it running to start capturing a gif.

 # Settings are currently found near the top of GIF_Cap.pyw:
-- MONITOR_RES = (width, height): needed for scaling reasons
 - MS_TO_RUN: the milliseconds to capture the gif
 - FPS: the initial frames per second

-# Dependencies:
+# Dependencies (automatically handled):
+- Python
 - PyQt6
   - Visual Studio C++ Build Tools (14.0 or greater)
 - PIL
 - numpy
+- setuptools
+- pystray
+- keyboard